-The word transformational is perhaps overused in corporate reports but 2018 was a truly transformational year for Serica.
+The word transformational is perhaps overused

 We had finished 2017 with seven employees, net 2P reserves of 3.1 million boe, average net production of less than 2,000 boe/d and cash and deposits of US\$34 million.
-By the end of 2018 the Group had 140 employees, net 2P reserves of 68 million boe, average net production of over 25,000 boe/day and despite completing the major acquisition of the Bruce, Keith and Rhum assets we had grown our cash and deposits to US\$55 million.
+By the end of 2018 the Group had over 140 employees, net 2P reserves of 69 million boe, average net production of over 25,000 boe/day and despite completing the major acquisition of the Bruce, Keith and Rhum assets we had grown our cash and deposits to US\$55 million.
 We still hold no debt other than a prepayment facility arranged with BP as part of the BKR Acquisition and our liquidity has remained strong throughout the period.

-There were a number of significant events during the year and these illustrate the diversity of Serica's full-lifecycle portfolio of assets
+There were a number of significant events during the year and these illustrate the diversity of Serica's full-lifecycle portfolio of assets:

-- The completion of the Bruce, Keith and Rhum asset transactions - The installation of a bypass pipeline to address the historic waxing issues affecting Erskine production leading to a significant reserves upgrade from 3.1 mmboe net 2P reserves (at 1 January 2018) to 5.7 mmboe net 2P reserves (at 1 January 2019) - The approval of the Columbus Field Development Plan (FDP) leading to the upgrade of 2C contingent resources to 6.2 mmboe of net 2P reserves - The spud of the fully-carried Rowallan exploration well
+The completion of the Bruce, Keith and Rhum asset transactions The installation of a bypass pipeline to address the historic waxing issues affecting Erskine production leading to a significant reserves upgrade from 3.1 mmboe net 2P reserves (at 1 January 2018) to 5.7 mmboe net 2P reserves (at 1 January 2019) The approval of the Columbus Field Development Plan (FDP) leading to the upgrade of 2C contingent resources to 6.2 mmboe of net 2P reserves The spud of the fully-carried Rowallan exploration well